zharifzamkhuri/mattermost-heroku/README.md

 [![Deploy](https://www.herokucdn.com/deploy/button.svg)](https://heroku.com/deploy)

 This buildpack is an [inline buildpack](https://github.com/kr/heroku-buildpack-inline/) (tldr: this repo deploys to Heroku and uses itself as a buildpack) for deploying [Mattermost](https://mattermost.org) to [Heroku](https://heroku.com).
-It must used in tandem with [This customized Nginx Buildpack](https://github.com/cadecairos/nginx-buildpack).
+It must be used in tandem with [This customized Nginx Buildpack](https://github.com/cadecairos/nginx-buildpack) that allow mattermost to communicate with Nginx using a TCP port instead of a socket.

-Mattermost is not a [12 factor compatible app](http://12factor.net/config), so the startup script writes your Heroku environment variables to a config file when the dyno starts.

-### Known to work with Mattermost 3.7.3 Team and Enterprise editions
+### Known to work with Mattermost 3.8.1 Team and Enterprise editions

 ## Configuration options